 On the east side of the Coast Range lies the Eel River.
 Mattole Rd drops into Humboldt Redwoods State Park and the road is so narrow and bumpy here, large autos will have to pull over to let an opposing vehicle pass by.
 The redwood forest never gets old though and regardless of how many times you see giant redwoods, they always impress.
 The heights, the green, the lushness all combine into a neck stretching experience for the ride through the park.

 After 66 miles of Mattole Rd, it finally intersects the Avenue of the Giants, aka Hwy 254 and the Hwy 101 freeway at South Fork.
 Rockefeller Forest is around the corner.
 Across the river is the Dyerville Giant and the Founders Grove, massive trees that have to be seen to be believed and well worth checking out.

-North goes back to Scotia, Fortuna and Hwy 36.
+North goes back to Scotia, Fortuna and Highway 36.
 Southward takes you to Benbow and a host of other tiny redwood towns.
 If the intent is to continue the ride down the coast on Highway 1, the Leggett Section is just miles away.

 Take a few breaks along this ride when the view presents itself.
 We have ridden this route with motorcycle tour groups in rain, snow, ocean haze, thick fog, wind, rain again, drizzle, mist, and yes, brilliant warm sunny days where the ocean was glowing blue, the pictures vibrant with color and the spring grass awash with endless green.
 Any ride along the ocean is a bit of a gamble, if it’s great weather for you, then you’re golden and the weather gods have smiled on your journey.